lara-ozyegen/CS-319/README.md

 - Student Activities Center (SAC)
 - Club Mentor Professors

 ## Features:
 - The website will include:
   - List of all clubs in Bilkent University
   - Information about all clubs
+    - Description of the club and their events
-    - Links like WhatsApp groups or websites of the clubs
+    - Links like WhatsApp groups or websites and e-mail addresses of the clubs
-    - Member lists of the clubs and their positions
-    - Active member, head of the club etc.
+    - Member lists of the clubs and their positions (active member, head of the club etc.)
-  - Event calendar for acitivites
+  - Event calendar for activities
     - One for club admins to help them decide on the event date and time
     - One for all students who want to plan which event to attend
   - Information about the events
-    - Event information and join links for google docs
+    - Event information and join links
-    - GE250/251 points of club events will also be shown
+    - GE250/251 points of club events
-  - Announcement page for clubs (notification center upcoming events)
+  - Announcement page for clubs (notification center of upcoming events)
-  - Profiles for each student
+  - Profiles for each student and club mentors
-    - Students have their HES code in their profiles
+    - HES codes will be in their profiles

 - The website will have the following functionalities:
-  - Filtering of the clubs (tags: sports, engineering, entrepreneurship etc.)
+  - Filtering of the clubs according to their tags (sports, engineering, entrepreneurship etc.)
+  - Adding an event to Google Calendar or Outlook calendar
+  - Computing and displaying statistics of:
-  - Computing statistics of which students attend which events
+    - Attendance rates of events
       - GE250 QR Attendance
-    - Attendance statistics of an event
       - How many active members or non-member students joined the event
-    - Zoom statistic of how active the members were
+      - Zoom statistics of how active the members were during the event
-  - Adding an event to Google Calendar or Outlook calendar
-  - Feedback mechanism for club events (for club admins)
     - Ratings of events and clubs
+      - Feedback mechanism for club events
   - Club admins can make a student an active member or club admin
   - Students can propose a new club
-  - A platform where SAC, secretaries of the buildings that the events will be held and mentors approve “activity application form”
+  - A platform where SAC can approve activity application forms
+  - The club admins can contact their club mentors from their admin profile